 OMGeeeeee!
 This Blueberry Orange shortbread cake was a party in my mouth.
 A pie, cake, and cookie all in one, oh my!
 The filling is a sweet blueberry orange jam and is dusted with confectioner's sugar.

 This recipe was modified from Dorie Greenspan.
 She used a Cranberry Orange Jam and I concocted together my own filling.
-I really loved that this is another hybrid.
 It truly has the texture of a cake but with the flakiness of a pie crust.
 A 10 out of 10!

-I thought that the blueberry orange combination did not sound appealing, however, to my surprise it was the bomb! (yes, I just used that word, I am old school).
+I thought that the blueberry orange combination didn't sound appealing, however, to my surprise it was the bomb! (yes, I just used that word, I am old school).
 It was quite delicious right out of the oven, but my kids preferred it with a scoop of vanilla ice cream.
-Kids and there ice cream!!!!

-Traditionally this cake is served during Thanksgiving time, but with my blueberry jam filling it could be served anytime of the year.
+Traditionally this cake is served during Thanksgiving, but with my blueberry jam filling it could be served anytime of the year.
 Besides, all the frozen blueberries I had in my freezer could not go to waste.
-Other types of filling would also go well in between the shortbread stacks!
-Maybe a little custard or chocolate.
-We will see what the future holds with all these hybrid desserts!
-I am loving the quest!
+Other types of filling like chocolate or vanilla custard would also go well in between the shortbread stacks.

 How to make the Blueberry Orange Shortbread cake?